svesavov/SnsPsAdGroupMembers/README.md

 * This is a PowerShell module for automatic on premises Active Directory group members management.
 * In general the PowerShell binary CmdLets are much faster comparing with the written-on PowerShell ones.
 Which was my main argument to make this PowerShell module a Binary Module.
+* The SnsPsAdGroupMembers PowerShell Module uses AD attributes-based logic with LDAP syntax for managing the AD group members.
 * The SnsPsAdGroupMembers PowerShell Module does allow different logic for adding members than removing members logic.
+* The SnsPsAdGroupMembers PowerShell Module does support inclusions and exclusions.
 * The SnsPsAdGroupMembers PowerShell Module does have reporting capabilities.
 Reporting the actions taken over the groups to their respective owners is the main factor the group members automation success.
+* The SnsPsAdGroupMembers PowerShell Module does support inclusions and exclusions.
 * The SnsPsAdGroupMembers PowerShell Module uses SQLite databases to store the managed ad groups configuration and the events that happen during the groups management.
 Both DataBases are originally located at C:\ProgramData\SnsAdGroupMembers.
 If you need to change their location please refer to the comments within the PowerShell module .PSM1 file.